 The Sustainable Food Systems Program views our own Penn State campus food system as a living laboratory for engagement in sustainable food and agricultural systems.
 We link classroom education with experiential learning, student-led research and community outreach.

 We grow plants, and so much more… growing minds, growing community, and growing food!
-Core components of the SFSP include a working Student Farm, a highly active Student Farm Club, the Food Bank Harvest Project, partnership with the Lion’s Pantry and course collaborations across Penn State academics and operations.
+Core components of the SFSP include the working 3-acre Dr. Keiko Miwa Ross Student Farm, a highly active Student Farm Club, the Food Bank Harvest Project, partnership with the Lion’s Pantry and course collaborations across Penn State academics and operations.
 The SFSP is a launching point for conversation about many issues, including food security, food waste, and other pressing issues of our time.

 Sustainable Communities Collaborative